We're making a change: Sign in with a Microsoft account

 Yes.
 The create user option has been removed.
 If you want to add more users to your account, you should invite a user.
 For more information, see Users: roles and management.

-If you want to change the Microsoft account that you use to sign in to Bing Ads, you'll need to go through the process of inviting a new user-using the Microsoft email and password that you want to use moving forward-and then remove the user who has the Microsoft account you no longer want associated with your Bing Ads account.
+If you want to change the Microsoft account that you use to sign in to Bing Ads, you should contact Customer Support.
+Alternatively, you can go through the process of inviting a new user-using the Microsoft email and password that you want to use moving forward-and then remove the user who has the Microsoft account you no longer want associated with your Bing Ads account.
 For information on how to do this, see Users: roles and management.

 When you first sign in after transitioning to a Microsoft account, you might see your old user name in the upper-right corner of the website.
 After a short period, or the next time you sign in, you'll see your Microsoft account email address instead.